Employee Wellness Programs [26+ Ideas & Examples in the Workplace]

 One study indicated that 61% of employees agree that they have made healthier lifestyle choices because of their company’s wellness program.
 Research also suggests that millennials in particular have changing expectations in relation to what they expect from their employer, with an increased emphasis on stress reduction and wellness initiatives.

-Employee wellness programs are one of the most effective ways to ensure workers are in the right shape to do their best work.
+Employee wellness is one of the most effective ways to ensure workers are in the right shape to do their best work.
 There are many ways employers can incorporate wellness into their workplace and it’s up to the organization to determine the best ones for their specific set of needs.

 The Ultimate Guide to Employee Retention

-What are the benefits of employee wellness programs?
+What are the benefits of wellness programs?

 - Reduces health care costs